ontola/home/_posts/2019-06-29-rdf-serialization-formats.md

 ## TL;DR

-- Use N-Triples if you want performant machine-to-machine communication.
+- Use N-Triples / N-Quads if you want decent performance and high compatibility.
-- Use HDT if you have huge (static) datasets, want best performance, and if you can find / build a fitting HDT implementation for your stack.
+- Use HDT if you have big static datasets and want the best performance.
-- Use JSON-LD if you want to improve your exsting JSON API.
+- Use JSON-LD if you want to improve your exsting JSON API, and don't need performant RDF parsing.
 - Use Turtle if you want to manually read & edit your RDF.
 - Use Notation3 if you need RDF rules.
 - Use RDFa to extend your existing HTML pages.